bkuhlmann/archiver/README.md

 * Uses rsync for reliable, compressed, and fast backups.
 * Uses date/time-stamped backup folders by default.
 * Enforces backup limits so only a max number of backups can exist.
+* Supports automatic full and incremental backups.
-* Customizable settings for defining the local machine and remote server to backup to.
+* Supports customizable settings for defining the local machine and remote server to backup to.
-* Customizable file manifest (whitelist) for defining what files and directories to backup.
+* Supports customizable file manifest (whitelist) for defining what files and directories to backup.

 # Requirements